alljoyn/extras-webdocs/docs/develop/api-guide/onboarding/index.md

 travel to the other applications; explicitly calling the method ensures prompt arrival.

-#### Single Onboardable application
+#### Single Onboardee application

-Since the Onboardable application makes changes to the device's Wi-Fi settings, only one Onboardable application should be running at any given time.
+Since the Onboardee application makes changes to the device's Wi-Fi settings, only one Onboardee application should be running at any given time.
 Running multiple applications at the same time results in non-deterministic behavior as multiple applications will be attempting to modify the Wi-Fi settings.

 ### Onboarder application

-#### Allow Onboardable device to be configured with AP information
+#### Allow Onboardee device to be configured with AP information
 when AP is hidden

 Since the platform Wi-Fi scan will not list APs that are hidden, the application should allow the end user to input the SSID and security information manually.
-The Onboardable will attempt to connect to the network and if it fails, will start back up in SoftAP mode and report the error condition to the Onboarder application.
+The Onboardee will attempt to connect to the network and if it fails, will start back up in SoftAP mode and report the error condition to the Onboarder application.

-#### Allow the Onboardable device to be customized by the user
+#### Allow the Onboardee device to be customized by the user

 The AllJoyn service frameworks are intended to be building blocks that can be used together.
 As such, many devices that